 - Phone: Kresge Hall 2350

 - Office Location: firstname.lastname@example.org

 Tom Burke received a BA from Union College and an MFA in creative writing from UMass Amherst.
-He is a writer and teacher, and he is very interested in managing programs that relate to the arts and humanities.
 In the past, he has worked for the Chinua Achebe Center at Bard College, the Summer Literary Seminars in Russia and Kenya, and Words without Borders, which advocates for literature in translation.
-His writing has appeared in Tin House, Playboy and The Rumpus, among others places, and he is searching for an agent to represent his novel. www.tsburke.com
+Tom also teaches creative writing at Northwestern, and his novel, Eastbound into the Cosmos, is forthcoming in March 2019 from Madhat Press. www.tsburke.com

-Contact Tom for questions regarding the Kaplan Humanities Scholars Program, Artist in Residence program, the Chicago Humanities Festival's Morris and Dolores Kohl Kaplan Northwestern Day, Humanities Minor, the Faculty Fellowship program, graduate assistantships and the Humanities Plunge.
+Contact Tom for questions regarding the Kaplan Humanities Scholars Program, Artist in Residence program, the Odyssey Project, the Chicago Humanities Festival's Morris and Dolores Kohl Kaplan Northwestern Day, Humanities Minor, the Faculty Fellowship program, graduate assistantships and the Humanities Plunge.